Dragory/modmailbot-community-resources/GCP Guide.md

 Due to the multiple services/applications that we are using, this guide may be outdated.
 If this is the case then please let me know here or in the discord server.
 I am aware that there are a few alternative methods to this.
 If you know what you are doing, then by all means use part of this guide and your own method.
 Just note that if you do this, I can’t really provide support as your method may be the reason it is not working.

 This guide presumes that you have basic terminal/command prompt knowledge and you are running Windows 10.
 If you don’t know your `dir` from your `cd` then it might be worth getting somebody else (not me) set up this for you!
-Google has practically all the answers.
+Google has all the information that you need.
 I cannot be sure if the steps are different in other operating systems, use your own judgement for equivalents.

 So, with that out of the way, let us begin!